 Understanding Translation Metrics: Why 96% Means Nothing

-When you see “96% accuracy” in marketing materials, that number usually comes from BLEU scores — an automated metric that compares machine translations to human reference translations.
+When you see “96% accuracy” in marketing materials, that figure usually comes from BLEU scores - an automated metric that compares machine translations to human reference translations.
 Here’s the problem: BLEU only measures word overlap, not meaning or naturalness.

 Think of it this way.
 If the reference translation is “The meeting starts at 3pm” and the AI outputs “The conference begins at 3pm,” BLEU gives it a low score even though both sentences are perfectly acceptable.
-Conversely, an AI might produce grammatically correct gibberish that scores well because it happens to use the same words.
+Conversely, an AI can produce grammatically correct gibberish that scores well because it happens to use the same words.

 What the numbers actually mean: